Holy Trinity

 Understand the impact:

-• Make clear connections between what people believe about
+• Make clear connections between Genesis 1 and Christian belief

 Make connections: